H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: Introduction

 This provides a partial and conceptual answer to a question formulated in \cite{CS16}.
-There, it is conjectured that the conclusion of Theorem \ref{thm:finite_entropy}, i.e., that $\chi^\ast(P(X))>-\infty$ holds for every non-constant noncommutative polynomial $P$, remains true under the weaker condition $\chi^\ast(X)>-\infty$.
+There, it is conjectured that the conclusion of Theorem \ref{thm:finite_entropy}, i.e., that $\chi^\ast(P(X))>-\infty$ holds for every non-constant noncommutative polynomial $P$, remains true under the weaker condition $\chi^\ast(X)>-\infty$ on $X=(X_1,\dots,X_n)$.
 At first sight, as we have strengthened that condition to $\Phi^\ast(X)<\infty$, it might be tempting to guess that this should even enforce $\Phi^\ast(P(X)) < \infty$.
-This guess, however, is much too optimistic, as one already sees in the case of a single variable: for a standard semicircular variable $S$, we have that $\Phi^\ast(S) < \infty$ while $S^2$ is a free Poisson distribution, for which we know that $\Phi^\ast(S^2)=\infty$.
-Thus, also under the stronger assumption $\Phi^\ast(X)<\infty$, one cannot hope in general for more than $\chi^\ast(P(X))>-\infty$.
+This guess, however, is much too optimistic, as one already sees in the case of a single variable: for a standard semicircular variable $S$, we have that $\Phi^\ast(S) < \infty$, in fact with Lipschitz conjugate variables, while $S^2$ is a free Poisson distribution, for which we know that $\Phi^\ast(S^2)=\infty$.
+Thus, also under the stronger assumption that $X$ admits Lipschitz conjugate variables, one cannot hope in general for more than $\chi^\ast(P(X))>-\infty$.

+For linear polynomials, it turns out that the H\"older exponents provided by Theorem \ref{thm:Hoelder_continuity} are optimal; see Example \ref{ex:optimality}.
+The precise statement reads as follows.

+\begin{theorem} Let $(\M,\tau)$ be a tracial $W^\ast$-probability space and suppose that $X_1,\dots,X_n$ are selfadjoint noncommutative random variables in $\M$.
+Consider any operator $Y$ of the form

+with $a_0\in\R$ and non-zero $(a_1,\dots,a_n) \in \R^n$.
+Then the following statements hold true for the cumulative distribution function $\F_Y$ of $Y$: \begin{enumerate} \item If $\Phi^\ast(X_1,\dots,X_n)<\infty$, then $\F_Y$ is H\"older continuous with exponent $\frac{2}{3}$, where the value $\frac{2}{3}$ is optimal. \item If $(X_1,\dots,X_n)$ admits Lipschitz conjugate variables, then the cumulative distribution function $\F_Y$ is Lipschitz continuous on $\R$.
+In particular, the analytic distribution $\mu_Y$ of $Y$ is absolutely continuous with respect to the Lebesgue measure on $\R$ and has a bounded density. \end{enumerate} \end{theorem}

-The rest of this article is organized as follows.
+The rest of this paper is organized as follows.

 In Section \ref{sec:free_differential_operators}, we recall some basic facts from the $L^2$-theory for free differential operators as initiated by Voiculescu.
 The proof of Theorem \ref{thm:Hoelder_continuity} will be given in Section \ref{sec:Hoelder_continuity}; for that purpose, we will first collect and extend there some of the more recent results on which the proof builds.
+In Section \ref{sec:finite_entropy}, we present the proof of Theorem \ref{thm:finite_entropy}.